Please note that the mention of any specific products does not constitute an endorsement by PRC.

 One common trick includes showing a fake virus scan that indicates your computer is infected and encourages you to download a tool to remove the infection.
 Another ploy offers to display a video, but only after you install a plug-in that is “required” to view the content.

 Back up all your data.
 While your computer may be an expensive asset, it is replaceable.
 However, the data and personal records on your computer may be difficult or impossible to replace.
 Whether or not you take steps to protect yourself, there is always the possibility that something will happen to destroy your data.
+One important risk to your data is ransomware.
+Ransomware can prevent you from accessing your data by locking your computer's screen or locking your computer files unless you pay a ransom.
+Ransomware can be downloaded onto your computer if you visit a malicious website or open a malicious email attachment.

 There are many hardware and software alternatives for backing up your data including USB flash drives and external hard drives (hardware) as well as archiving and disk imaging programs (software).
 Each method has its own advantages and disadvantages.
 For a simple solution, important files can be saved to an encrypted USB flash drive.
 It’s a good idea to keep your backup media in a locked and secure location.